Geek4IT/Geek4IT.github.io/_posts/2014-7-27-A-New-Idea-About-HITP.md

 I will list several demos here:

 ####Demo #1: HITP in Facebook(Web Browser)
-Just as the below picture shows, when posting in Facebook's input box, the update status is "The sunset in Sahara is one of the most beautiful scene I have ever seen!", after that I also want to add some photos about the "sunset in Sahara", if this input box support HITP, then if I just select the keyword "sunset in Sahara", it will popup an float window that display some related photos.
+Just as the below picture shows, when posting in Facebook's input box, the update status is "The sunset in Sahara is one of the most beautiful scene I have ever seen!", after that I also want to add some photos about the "sunset in Sahara", if this input box support HITP, then if I just select the keyword "sunset in Sahara", it will popup a float window that display some related photos.

 <img src="http://media-cache-ak0.pinimg.com/736x/71/b4/d4/71b4d457a55acf61825c228901f37002.jpg" alt="GitHub" title="GitHub,Social Coding" width="680" />